PythonJu80/PythonJu80/README.md

       an AI Security Specialist.
 - 🌱 I’m currently learning CS50x Online version.
 - 💞️ I’m looking to collaborate on car security Hacking with AI
-- 📫 How to reach me dm for email or Telegram
+- 📫 How to reach me dm for email or Telegram.
-- 😄 Pronouns: fuck and That, I suppose.
+- 😄 Pronouns: F**k and It, I suppose.
-- ⚡ Fun fact: Iv'e spent 13 years in prison.
+- ⚡ Fun fact: Iv'e never completed na exam apart from my driving/theory test.